nithie/honest-food-company/README.md

 Due to time constraints not able to finish following items
 #Feature to be implemented

-1. Authentication system for login and API
+1. Authentication system for login and API with JWT tokens
 2. Unit test for UI and API's
 3. Logging
 4. Creating singleton classes for Frontend and backend classes
+5. Front route and route gaurd.
 5. Documentation